hash-d/skupper-test-images/README.md

 to re-route the image pull requests), but that's out of the scope of this document.

+Note that this is not a full repo copy; it's restricted to the list of images contained on the Makefile.
+Skupper images (such as the router or controller) are not copied by this operation.

 # skupper-test image

-Note that the `skupper-test` image used by Skupper integration is part of Skupper's own test code, so it's build by the main code at https://github.com/skupperproject/skupper, and not here.
+Note that the `skupper-test` image used by Skupper integration is part of Skupper's own test code, so it's build by the main Makefile at https://github.com/skupperproject/skupper, and not here.